limzykenneth/p5.wasm/README.md

 Once done, run `npm run build` to build the library.
 The three files mentioned above will be saved in the `dist` folder.

-If you wish to change the path in which the files are supposed to be served from (default is `/wasm/`), you can run `ASSETS_PATH="your_path/" npm run build`, substituting `your_path` with where you wish to serve the file from.
+If you wish to specifically set the path in which the files are supposed to be served from, you can run `ASSETS_PATH="your_path/" npm run build`, substituting `your_path` with where you wish to serve the file from.
 Note the trailing slash after `your_path`, it is required so that `p5.wasm` is requested from `your_path/p5.wasm` and not `your_pathp5.wasm`.
 You may want to include a leading slash as well to indicate absolute path, or even use a full web link starting with `https://`.
 Relative paths will be resolved from where the HTML that included `p5.wasm.js` is.

 Whenever you made changes to either Rust or Javascript files, `npm run build` will take care of building both for you.